Abdul Wahid Omar: 1987–2001: Early years

 Abdul Wahid started his career with KPMG Peat Marwick in 1987.
 He then worked at an investment bank, Bumiputra Merchant Bankers Berhad from 1989 to 1991, joining the Corporate Banking Department.
-He was then appointed as Senior Vice President, Finance, Administration & Secretarial of Kumpulan Fima Berhad from 1991 to 1994.
+He was then appointed Senior Vice President, Finance, Administration & Secretarial of Kumpulan Fima Berhad from 1991 to 1994.
 He subsequently became Director of Group Corporate Services cum Divisional Director, Capital Market & Securities of Amanah Capital Partners Berhad from 1994 to 2001.
 Abdul Wahid also served as Chairman of Amanah Short Deposits Berhad and the Association of Discount Houses in Malaysia as well as Director of Amanah Merchant Bank Berhad during this period.

 2001–2004: United Engineers (Malaysia) Berhad (UEM) & UEM World Berhad

-Abdul Wahid joined Telekom Malaysia as a Chief Financial Officer (CFO) on 1 March 2001 before he was appointed as Managing Director cum Chief Executive Officer (CEO) of UEM Group in October 2001.
+Abdul Wahid joined Telekom Malaysia as a chief financial officer (CFO) on 1 March 2001 before he was appointed managing director cum chief executive officer (CEO) of UEM Group in October 2001.
 UEM Group (then UEM-Renong Berhad Group) was in the middle of debt restructuring plan when Abdul Wahid took over.
 It led to the takeover by Khazanah Nasional in 2001 which received mixed reactions by the public.
 The first step that Abdul Wahid did to address these predicaments was to unlock the value of its highway concessions led by PLUS Expressways.
 The toll concession was reviewed to lower the toll rate increase (from 5% pa to 3.2% pa) but increased every 3 years.
 This allowed space for UEM's debts to be restructured and thereafter undertook its IPO listing on Bursa Malaysia in July 2002.
 Another step taken by Abdul Wahid was to dispose the non-core assets in order to reduce the Group's debt to a more manageable level.